 SB 246 (Leyva) – Reimbursement Rate Reform for Early Learning and Care – This bill would require the Department of Social Services to establish a single reimbursement rate for early learning and care programs, including variation for regional costs and quality adjustment factors.
 The new reimbursement rate structure would increase current rates, improve the state’s ability to maintain access and quality, and address problems such as inadequate teacher compensation by ensuring that ongoing rates more accurately reflect the true cost of care.
 A streamlined reimbursement rate system is also a recommendation from the Master Plan for Early Learning and Care (2020), the California Assembly Blue Ribbon Commission on Early Childhood Education Report (2019), and The First 5 California Rate Reform Stakeholder group whitepaper.

-Status: SB 246 is pending in the Senate Appropriations Committee and will be considered in August when the Legislature reconvenes after the summer recess.
-Parts of the bill were enacted in the state budget via AB 131, the early childhood education budget trailer bill.
-AB 131 increased reimbursement rates for childcare and preschool programs through cost-of-living adjustments and by setting reimbursement levels at the regional market rate or the new standard reimbursement rate, whichever is higher.
+Outcome: SB 246 is a two-year bill and may be considered in 2022, but in the meantime, AB 131, the early childhood education budget trailer bill, enacted key parts of the bill.
+It increased reimbursement rates for childcare and preschool programs through cost-of-living adjustments and by setting reimbursement levels at either the regional market rate or the new standard reimbursement rate depending on which is highest.